-- 1. The data received is stored in the FIFO, The address, CRC interrupts are generated as usual because these parameters were not encrypted. - 2.
-Once the complete packet has been received.
+1. The data received is stored in the FIFO, The address, CRC interrupts are generated as usual because these parameters were not encrypted.

+2. Once the complete packet has been received.
 The data is read from the FIFO, decrypted and written back to FIFO.
 The PayloadReady interrupt is issued once the decrypted data is ready in the FIFO for reading via the SPI interface.

-The AES encryption/decryption cannot be used on the fly i.e. while transmitting and receiving data.
-Thus when AES encryption/decryption is enabled, the FIFO acts as a simple buffer.
-This buffer is filled before initiating any transmission.
-The data in the buffer is then encrypted before the transmission can begin.
-On the receive side the decryption is initiated only once the complete packet has been received in the buffer.
+The AES decryption cannot be used on the fly i.e. while receiving data.
+Thus when AES decryption is enabled, the FIFO acts as a simple buffer.
+The decryption is initiated only once the complete packet has been received in the buffer.

-The encryption/decryption process takes approximately 7.0 us per 16-byte block.
+The decryption process takes approximately 7.0 us per 16-byte block.
 Thus for a maximum of 4 blocks (i.e. 64 bytes) it can take up to 28 us for completing the cryptographic operations.